 Cyprus’s Intellectual Property Tax Regime (IP Box) which is in full compliance with the recommendations of the OECD and the European Union on taxation related to intellectual property.

-The Cyprus’s IP Box Regime entails a Tax Benefit which provides for an 80% exemption of income from and gains on the sale of Qualified IPs and coupled with the 12,5% Cyprus Income Tax rate it can reduce the effective tax rate to 2.5% or less.
+The Cyprus’s IP Box Regime entails a Tax Benefit which provides for an 80% exemption of income from and gains on the sale of Qualified IPs and coupled with the 12,5% Cyprus Income Tax rate it may in some cases reduce the effective tax rate up to 2.5% .